Minnie Myrtle Miller: Later life and death

 Back in San Francisco, Dyer resumed her writing.

-When Joaquin became sick, was without money, and almost homeless, news of his condition reached Dyer.
+When Joaquin became sick, was without money, and was almost homeless, news of his condition reached Dyer.
 She came to New York City to nurse her former husband in what was thought to be his death call.
 Joaquin did not die, but Dyer, after nursing him back to health, sickened.

 In early May 1882, it was reported by the press that Dyer was dying in New Jersey.
 Joaquin did all that was possible for Dyer.
 Dyer's last request was to see Maud once more, and in 24 hours, Maud was at her mother's bedside.

 On May 15, 1882, after a long illness and great suffering, Dyer died in New York City at the New York Infirmary for Women and Children of pneumonia and tuberculosis.

 Dyer was interred in the Cemetery of the Evergreens, Brooklyn.

 She left unfinished several poems and a sketch of her life which she tried to complete before death.
 It was never published, the manuscript having been misplaced and could not be found.
 A key to her last days appears to be given in these lines of her poem, "At the Land's End."